Winscombe: Education

-The Wine Shop of Winscombe, next to the library, offers monthly wine-tasting events and hosts the annual Somerset Wine Fair.

-Sports in the village
+Sports

 There is a well-established recreational ground a short distance from the centre of Winscombe, which accommodates a variety of different sports, including cricket, tennis, hockey, bowls, football (Winscombe AFC), and a rugby union team (Winscombe RFC).

 The rugby club hosts three annual tournaments for mini and junior players: a mini rugby tournament for local schools; a regional championship for under 8s; and the Mendip Sevens rugby sevens tournament for ages under 13s–under 16s.

 Religious sites

 The Church of St James has origins from the 12th century.
 The church is in the middle of the original hamlet of Winscombe.
 The church has 13th-century origins but the present building dates mainly from the 15th century, with restoration and a new chancel in 1863.
 It is designated as a Grade I listed building.
 The bells of St James have long called people to worship, the original bells being cast in 1773 by local founders the Bilbie family.
 Two newer bells were added in 1903 by Taylors Founders.
 The eight bells are in the key of E flat and the tenor weighs 18-1-8 – 18 hundredweight, 1 quarter of a hundredweight and 8 lb (930 kg).
 St James holds regular services on Sundays, with bell ringing being provided for both the morning service and evensong.